Financial-Times/n-gage/README.md

 ### `update-bootstrap`

 Updates the makefile passed in from v1 bootstrap to v2.
-If the original bootstrap has been modified in your makefile, this command won't do anything, but print out what it expected to see and what
+See [this Pull Request](https://github.com/Financial-Times/n-gage/pull/132#issue-219628923) for context.
+If the original bootstrap has been modified in your makefile, this command won't do anything, but print out what it expected to see and what to replace it with.